 Is glutinous rice flour gluten-free?

-Can I use a different flour blend for these homemade flour tortillas?
+Can I use a different flour blend for these gluten-free dairy-free flour tortillas?

 - 2 Large Bowls